Vargasavour Recipes

 4. Combine and Serve: Toss the cooked pasta into the pesto, stir gently for 1 minute, add pasta water to loosen if needed, and serve topped with Parmesan shavings.

-🍽 What to Serve with Spinach Pasta with Pesto
+What to Serve with Fresh Basil Pesto Pasta

 • Pesto Pasta